adalfarus/TSPBase/README.md

 # Compatibility
 [🟢 (Works perfectly); 🟡 (Untested); 🟠 (Some Issues); 🔴 (Unusable)]

-- Windows 🟠 (Python updates and hacky solutions make it freeze up)
+- Windows 🟢 (Works fine but hacky solutions could brick it in the future)
 - MacOS 🟡
 - Linux [Ubuntu 22.04 LTS] 🔴 (Freezes computer)